saezlab/pypath/docs/source/index.rst

 packages can not be installed by compiled from source by *pip*, instead the easiest to install them precompiled.
 These are in our case *fisher, lxml, numpy (mkl version), pycairo, igraph, pygraphviz, scipy and statsmodels*.
-The precompiled packages are available here: http://www.lfd.uci.edu/~gohlke/pythonlibs/.
+The precompiled packages are available `here <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.
 We tested the setup with Python 3.4.3 and Python 2.7.11.
 The former should just work fine, while with the latter we have issues to be resolved.

 Known issues
 ^^^^^^^^^^^^